Officials want info about Nelson's hacking claims

 Citing the Intelligence committee as his source, Nelson told the Tampa Bay Times on Wednesday that operatives have "penetrated" certain counties in the state.
 He declined to identify the counties, saying it was classified.

-Detzner’s letter says his office has no evidence to support Nelson’s claims.
-Detzner says he also reached out to federal law enforcement and was told they couldn’t corroborate the hacking claims either.
+Detzner's letter said his office has no evidence to support Nelson's claims.
+Detzner said he also contacted federal law enforcement and was told they couldn't corroborate the hacking claims either.

 Nelson, a Democrat, is running for re-election this fall against Republican Gov. Rick Scott.